neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 The other methods shown in the example allow you to set the background to a [Color](https://api.flutter.dev/flutter/dart-ui/Color-class.html) or a [Widget](https://api.flutter.dev/flutter/widgets/Widget-class.html).
-They each have two variants:
+Each method has two variants:
 - [`c.background.color(...)`](../werkbank/BackgroundComposer/color.html) and
   [`c.background.widget(...)`](../werkbank/BackgroundComposer/widget.html)
   accept a [Color](https://api.flutter.dev/flutter/dart-ui/Color-class.html) or a [Widget](https://api.flutter.dev/flutter/widgets/Widget-class.html)